 The map reading lamps in the ceiling are fine with the 360-deg bulbs (again, note the daylight, there is a usual shade behind the windscreen, that's all).
 I know it's a question of taste but I really like this pure white instead of the old tungstenish yellowish tint:

 But the same bulbs would be to bulky in the rather shallow lamps of the rear seats, we need a different format there.

 And it wasn't my intention to replace the halogen bulb in the ceiling lamp but I was clumsy enough to drop it while hot and this is not something bulbs like.
 This BA9s socketed bulb being a one-trick pony in the XM, I didn't even have a spare, so I looked it up in the store finally.
-It will match the map reading lights now (if you compare them, they are the very same LED bulbs, just with a different socket):
+It will match the map reading lights now (if you compare them, they are the very same LED bulbs as the T10 ones, just with a different socket):